Media Response Workshop

 This two-day virtual training is designed to prepare senior leadership with the right response by crafting messages that are built from the strength of the organization and delivered in the right format at the right time.

 From the trade press to the news; from video to print - a training for today's viral content environment.

-The virtual training is delivered in two parts:
+The virtual group training is delivered in two parts over two days:

 Areas of discussion:

 - Strengths, weaknesses, opportunities, and threats.